 Being naturally of feeble mind, Orcsama was the perfect target for Me'Lark to call out to.
 Me'Lark, once a powerful Monk, was imprisoned in steel ages ago by a terrible dark wizard.
 Designed as a punishment, his prison has the important and unfortunate side effect of making Me'Lark immortal.
 Testing the limits of his ethics, Me'Lark's only choice for interacting with the world around him is mental influence over whomever is holding him.

-It'd be far too dark for Me'Lark to overpower a host, though he absolutely could, and he instead acts as an unseen influence over beings which have accepted him.
+It'd be far too dark for Me'Lark to overpower a host, though he absolutely could.
+Instead he acts as an unseen influence over beings which have accepted him.
 Me'Lark wants nothing more than an end to the torment of his rather drab life as a sword, but feels responsible for the well being of his hosts.
 For lifetimes, the deal has been for Me'Lark to keep his wielder safe, considerably improving their abilities, in exchange for the promise of Me'Lark's own destruction.
 Some how or another, though, the hosts keep dying before fulfilling their part of the bargain- much to Me'Lark's discontent.

 While Orcsama is strong and Me'Lark quite wise and fast, neither are particularly charming.
 For people who don't quite understand what's going on in his head, Orcsama seems irritatingly inconsistent and appears to be talking to someone who isn't there.
 That irritability has led Orcsama to shy away from strangers.
 All that time alone, together, has enabled Me'Lark to teach Orcsama the ways of the Ninja- restraining his natural brute strength for agility and awareness.
 Should the two be separated somehow, neither is quite sure Orcsama would be terribly effective on his own, since Me'Lark has been a 24/7 second pair of eyes for years now.

-Nicky's Half-Elf Acolyte Cleric
+Nicky's Half-Elf Cleric

 Born a mixed breed and missing a clear path in life, Helvetica turned to the church, specifically in worshiping the Goddess Yondalla.
 Yondalla is the halfling goddess of fertility and protection, worshiped by those who appreciate the beauty found in all life.
 This is particularly appealing to half-breeds, for whom conception can be particularly hard, if not altogether impossible, given their often unique genetic profile.